Skip to content

 #Numbers, trauma and mental health

-Unlike dyscalculia which originates in the brain, maths anxiety and low numeracy can be caused by traumatic learning experiences related to numbers.
-These experiences happen in school when we learn to understand and process numbers.
+Unlike dyscalculia, which originates in the brain, maths anxiety and low numeracy can be caused by traumatic learning experiences related to numbers.
+These experiences might happen in school when we learn to understand and process numbers.

 National Numeracy found that negative school maths experience is linked to lower number confidence and lower maths attainment.

-Negative experiences might include bullying for being late to class, failing to remember tasks, doing multiplications wrong, and not telling the time.
+Negative experiences might include bullying for being late to class, failing to remember tasks, doing multiplications wrong, and struggling to tell the time.

 According to research by the University of Derby, teachers are viewed as figures of punishment from an early age, with children worrying about being told off if they get their work wrong or don’t complete it.